gandharvk422/mlatoz/Section 41 - AutoEncoders/Tutorial/README.md

 ## Denoising Autoencoders

-* *Denoising Autoencoder* is another regularization technique, which is here to combat the problem of when we have more nodes in the hidden layers than in the input layer.
+* *Denoising Autoencoder* is another regularization technique, which is here to combat the problem when we have more nodes in the hidden layers than in the input layer.

 * Denoising Autoencoder is a *Stochastic Autoencoder*.